Never before had there been a full-time female coach in Major League Baseball.

 Step forward Alyssa Nakken.

-The former Sacramento State softball player and lifelong Giants fan, who first joined the eight-time World Series champions as an intern in baseball operations in 2014, made history when she was appointed to Gabe Kapler’s coaching staff as an assistant for the San Francisco Giants in January.
+The former Sacramento State softball player and lifelong Giants fan, who first joined the eight-time World Series champions as an intern in baseball operations in 2014, made history when she was appointed to Gabe Kapler’s coaching staff as an assistant for the San Francisco Giants in January of 2020.

 “There are a lot of emotions that come with it.
 Throughout the interview process, I was just really working towards that next step in my career.
 I wasn’t thinking about making any sort of history or anything.
-I was just looking for that next opportunity in baseball, and specifically within the Giants organization,” the 30-year-old Nakken told Stats Perform News.
+I was just looking for that next opportunity in baseball, and specifically within the Giants organization,” the 30-year-old Nakken said.

 “So, that was my focus for a month and a half of a pretty intense interview process,” she added.
 “Then at the end, when the offer was made, it sort of hit me.
 ‘Okay, yay, I have this new job but, wow, there’s this whole extra layer coming on top of it in the form of being the first full-time female coach at the major league level.’
 It’s an incredible honor that makes me so humble, then it also lights this other fire within me that is like ‘okay, I have this additional responsibility to ensure that I continue to pave this path for many, many other women who are about to walk it soon after this.’”